alexdevero/alex-devero-blog/__drafts__/draft--es2020-features.md

 ## Dynamic import

-One thing You has to deal with are various imports and growing amount of scripts.
+One thing you have to deal with are various imports and growing amount of scripts.
 Until now, when you wanted to import any module you had to do it no matter the conditions.
 Sometimes, you had to import a module that was not actually used, based on the dynamic conditions of your application.

 One of the ES2020 features, quite popular, are dynamic imports.
 What dynamic imports do is simple.
 They allow you to import modules when you need them.
 For example, let's say you know you need to use some module only under certain condition.
 Then, you can use [if...else statement] to test for this condition.